Peshawar Zalmi vs Multan Sultans: Head-to-head

 Defending champions Sultans seem to be confident ahead of the clash as they aim to hold their first position on the points table.

-Meanwhile, the Wahab Riaz-led side will seek to break Sultans' unbeaten run.
+Meanwhile, the Wahab Riaz-led side, who lost the last PSL 7 clash against the Mohammad Rizwan-led side, will seek to change their fate and break Sultans' unbeaten run.

-So far, nine matches have been played between the two sides with Sultans pocketing victories in six matches and Zalmi emerging victorious in three outings.
+So far, 10 matches have been played between the two sides, with Sultans pocketing victories in seven matches and Zalmi emerging victorious in three outings.

-In Karachi, two games between the two sides have been played so far, with equal winning ratio.

-Mohammd Rizwan-led Multan Sultans will lock horns with Peshawar Zalmi today at National Stadium Karachi at 7:30pm.
+Rizwan-led Multan Sultans will lock horns with Peshawar Zalmi today at Gaddafi Stadium, Lahore, at 7:30pm.

-Peshawar Zalmi: Kamran Akmal (wk), Hazratullah Zazai, Haider Ali, Hussain Talat, Shoaib Malik, Sherfane Rutherford, Usman Qadir, Ben Cutting, Wahab Riaz (c), Mohammad Umar, Salman Irshad

-Multan Sultans: Shan Masood, Mohammad Rizwan (wk, c) Sohaib Maqsood, Rilee Rossouw, Khushdil, Shah Tim, David, David Willey, Anwar Ali, Abbas Afridi, Imran Tahir, Rumman Raees

 |Team